• Skip to primary navigation

 But once you try it, you wouldn't want to eat anything else with spaetzle.

-Sauerbraten is made from beef, lamb, or venison roast marinated in pickling spices and vinegar for a succulent and tangy dish.
+Sauerbraten is made from beef, lamb, or venison roast marinated in pickling spices and vinegar for a juicy and tangy dish.

 Perfect for wintertime, you can serve sauerbraten with spaetzle, potatoes, and red cabbage.